ryanwelcher/advanced-query-loop/readme.txt

 === Available Controls ===

 ==== Post Count and Offset ====
 Set the number of items you want to display ( up to 10 ) and choose whether you want to start at the first or 100th!

 ==== Post Meta Query ====
 Generate complicated post meta queries using an interface that allows you to create a query based on `meta_key`, `meta_value` and the `compare` options.
 Combine multiple queries and determine if they combine results (OR) or narrow them down (AND).

 ==== Date Query ====
-Query item before a date, after a date or between two dates!
+Query items before a date, after a date or between two dates!

+== Screenshots ==

+1. Select how many posts you want to display and the number to start at.
+2. Create complicated queries for post types with registered post meta.x
+3. Query posts before a date, after a date or between two dates.

+== Changelog ==

+= 1.0.0 =
+* Initial release with support for post count, offset, post meta, and date queries.